 Area events are where the majority of athletes compete throughout the year.

 Sectional events are conducted as qualifiers in order to meet the criteria for athletes to advance to Chapter-level competition.

 These events showcase the skills and accomplishments of Special Olympics athletes, and, therefore athletes must be well-trained.
 Special Olympics New Jersey conducts four major state-wide events annually that correspond to each of our four sports seasons.

 The USA Games are offered every four years.
 Each chapter in the United States sends a delegation.
 The most recent Special Olympics USA Games were held July 1-6, 2018, in Seattle and the next games will be held in Orlando from June 5-11, 2022.

 The World Games are offered every two years on an alternating World Winter Games and World Summer Games basis.
 The United States Chapters (states) are represented as Special Olympics USA.
-The next Special Olympics World Games will be held in Adu Dhabi, United Arab Emirates March 14-21, 2019 and the next World Winter Games is slated to happen in 2021 (Location & Dates – TBD).
+The most recent Special Olympics World Games were held in Adu Dhabi, United Arab Emirates March 14-21, 2019 and the next World Winter Games is slated to happen in 2021 (Location & Dates – TBD).